This Creamy Vegan Pumpkin Chestnut Pasta is probably the most delicious pasta dish I’ve made in a long time, maybe ever?!

 Now let’s talk about the breadcrumbs!
-I’d never really used or thought about adding breadcrumbs to pasta, until I recently started watching Jamie Oliver’s Money Saving Meals.
-It looked like a great idea, so I decided to recreate it in my kitchen.
-All you need to do is break up some (preferably stale) bread (you can use a food processor or just your bare hands), fry them for a couple of minutes in a little olive oil and you will have the most gorgeously crispy, crunchy breadcrumbs that are great for topping not only pasta dishes, but also soups (link) and salads, and even sprinkling on top of pasta bakes and lasagne!
+This was my first time topping pasta with crispy breadcrumbs and I loved it!
+All you need to do is break up some (preferably stale) bread (you can use a food processor or just your bare hands), fry them for a couple of minutes in a little olive oil and you will have the most gorgeously crispy, crunchy breadcrumbs that are great for topping not only pasta dishes, but also soups and salads, and even sprinkling on top of pasta bakes and lasagne!

 What I love most about this dish is that it’s just as creamy, comforting and satisfying as a regular carbonara for example, but you don’t feel queasy after eating it.
 It’s also vegan and gluten-free, so can be enjoyed by many more people.

-- 2 portions pasta (I used brown rice spaghetti - ensure gluten-free if necessary)
+- 2 portions pasta (ensure gluten-free if necessary)

 - Handful of kale